Rental Property Process | Benefits of Rental Properties

 The return on investment, also known as (ROI), refers to a way to fully understand how valuable your property may be.
 The ROI is how much money you made divided by how much you spent on the property.
 The first step in calculating your return on investment will be to estimate the annual rental income.
 To determine the yearly income, you will research the rental rates of similar properties in the subject area.
 Next, you will want to choose the annual expenses, including insurance, maintenance costs, taxes, necessary repairs, mortgage payments & interest, and any other associated fees.
 Next, select the net operating income by subtracting the annual rental income from the annual expenses.
 Following this step, you will want to calculate the total cash investment.
 You will determine this by adding the down payment, closing, and repair costs; divide the NOI (net operating income) by your total cash investment to establish your return on investment.

 Budget For Unexpected Expenses

 When owning a home, you’re faced with many obstacles that may appear out of nowhere; we live life on life’s terms which means we always have to prepare for the worst.
 Any issue can arise within a property from a leaky problematic roof, faulty electrical, plumbing issues, etc. When these problems occur in a rental property, it’s crucial to solve them as soon as possible.
-It’s suggested that landlords save roughly twenty percent to thirty percent of your rental income for maintenance, upkeep, and emergencies.
-These repairs are tax-deductible, but you want to ensure that the money is on hand to fix any issue that happens.
+It’s suggested that landlords save roughly twenty to thirty percent of your rental income for maintenance, upkeep, and emergencies.
+These repairs are tax-deductible, but you want to ensure that the money is on hand to fix any issue.